tidy-finance/website/docs/10_introduction.md

 Then, we compute the minimum variance portfolio weights $\omega_\text{mvp}$ as well as the expected portfolio return $\omega_\text{mvp}'\mu$ and volatility $\sqrt{\omega_\text{mvp}'\Sigma\omega_\text{mvp}}$ of this portfolio.
 \index{Minimum variance portfolio} Recall that the minimum variance portfolio is the vector of portfolio weights that are the solution to
 $$\omega_\text{mvp} = \arg\min w'\Sigma w \text{ s.t. } \sum\limits_{i=1}^Nw_i = 1.$$
-The constraint that weights sum up to one simply implies that all funds have to distributed across the available asset universe, there is no possible to retain cash.
+The constraint that weights sum up to one simply implies that all funds are distributed across the available asset universe, there is no possibility to retain cash.
 It is easy to show analytically, that $\omega_\text{mvp} = \frac{\Sigma^{-1}\iota}{\iota'\Sigma^{-1}\iota}$ where $\iota$ is a vector of ones and $\Sigma^{-1}$ is the inverse of $\Sigma$.
 Note, that $\iota'\Sigma^{-1}\iota = \sum\limits_{j=1}^N\sum\limits_{i = 1}^N \sigma_{ij}$ where $\sigma_{ij}$ is the $(i,j)$-th element of $\Sigma$.